jasmarc/rusty-scarecrow/README.md

 1. I have no specific end goal for this project other than to tinker with a number of different technologies.
 2. The technologies that will be incorporated into this project will be ever-shifting.

-Thus any name I could choose that might be indicative of the projects functionality or technologies is susceptible to rapid obsolescence -- so an arbitrary name is better than a continuously obsolete name.
+Thus any name I could choose that might be indicative of the project's functionality or technologies is susceptible to rapid obsolescence -- so an arbitrary name is better than a continuously obsolete name.

 So, what are you playing with?
 ------------------------------